Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 A special emphases dashboard will be added in early 2023 to for sections added to the 2022 report, including maternal health, oral health, and child and adolescent mental health.
 The original opioids special emphasis dashboard was expanded to include additional substance use disorder measures.

 Data Limitations and Changes: Education and additional ethnic subgroups were included in the national and state data analysis.
-Household income and community income categories are now labeled as percentages of the poverty level (PL) rather than labels such as poor, low income, middle income, and high income.
+Household income and community income categories are now labeled as percentages of the federal poverty guideline (also called the poverty level (PL) rather than labels such as poor, low income, middle income, and high income.

-More details about the measures are available in the data “Analysis Limitations” section in the Appendix document.
+More details about the measures are available in the data “Analysis Limitations” section in the Appendix A. Methods document.

 Organization of the NHDQR Measures Within the Data Tools Website